 Finally, Try Behavioral Work

 If none of the above works, it is time for you to consider behavior desensitization, counter-conditioning or a combination of both.
-These are techniques used to help your dog get over his noise anxiety.
+These are techniques used to help your dog get over their noise anxiety, and as effective as they are, they will take a good amount of training and will not be quick-fixes.

 At the very end of it all, if nothing still works, it's time to discuss your dog's fear or loud noises, his noise phobia and noise anxiety issues with a canine expert.
 Talk about this with your veterinarian and a canine behaviorist.
 A vet will be able to prescribe a good anxiety medication for this, and a dog trainer will teach you some effective tricks to deal with this problem.
 Just don't leave your dog's fear of loud noises unattended.